by Susan Flantzer © Unofficial Royalty 2015

 On November 9, 1918, after the German Empire lost World War I, the Workers’ and Soldiers Council of Gotha, deposed the last Duke of Saxe-Coburg and Gotha, Charles Edward, a grandson of Queen Victoria.
 Five days later, he signed a declaration relinquishing his rights to the throne.
 The territory that encompassed the Duchy of Saxe-Coburg and Gotha is now in the German states of Bavaria and Thuringia.

 Prince Charles Edward was born at Claremont House near Esher, Surrey, England on July 19, 1884.
-He was the only son and the second of the two children of Prince Leopold, Duke of Albany and his wife Princess Helena of Waldeck and Pyrmont.
+He was the only son and the second of the two children of Prince Leopold, Duke of Albany, the youngest son of Queen Victoria, and Princess Helena of Waldeck and Pyrmont.
 Sadly, Charles Edward’s father died three months before he was born.
-Prince Leopold, who inherited hemophilia from his mother Queen Victoria, died at age 30 from a fall that caused a cerebral hemorrhage, the injuries having been exacerbated by his hemophilia.
+Prince Leopold, who inherited hemophilia from his mother Queen Victoria, died at age 30 from a fall that caused a cerebral hemorrhage.
 Luckily, Charles Edward was in no danger of inheriting hemophilia.
 Males have XY chromosomes and females have XX chromosomes.
 Each parent transmits one chromosome to their offspring.
 Hemophilia is transmitted on the X chromosome.
 The hemophiliac male will transmit his Y chromosome to his sons, and therefore the sons will not have hemophilia.
 However, all daughters of hemophiliac males will be carriers as they all will receive their father’s X chromosome with the hemophilia gene.
 For more information see Unofficial Royalty: Hemophilia in Queen Victoria’s Family.

 His father Prince Leopold had always been drawn to the story of the Stuarts who lost the throne and wanted his son to be named Charles Edward for Charles Edward Stuart, the Young Pretender, also known as Bonnie Prince Charlie.
 The infant prince was named Leopold Charles Edward George Albert.
 Formally he was known as Charles Edward and in the family, he was called Charlie.
 At his birth, Charles Edward inherited his father’s title Duke of Albany.

 About two weeks after his birth, Charles Edward became ill and it was thought advisable to baptize him privately at Claremont House on August 4, 1884.
-Later in the year, he was christened publicly on December 4, 1884, at Christ Church in Esher, Surrey, England.
+Later that year, he was christened publicly on December 4, 1884, at Christ Church in Esher, Surrey, England.
 His godparents were:

 Charles had one older sibling, a sister: